AtamaWarui/Cross-Browsing-TestNG-Selenium/README.md

-Scenario for Cross Browsing Testing using TestNG & Selenium, with cross-browser testing, we make sure that the site is rendered the same on every browser :
+Scenario for Cross Browsing Testing using TestNG & Selenium, with cross-browser testing we make sure that the site is rendered the same on every browser :
 - Why cross browser testing ?
   - Font size mismatch in different browsers
   - JavaScript implementation can be different